Adversarial Machine Learning Phases of Matter

 The above two examples clearly demonstrate the vulnerability of machine learning approaches to classify different phases of matter.
 We mention that, although we have only focused on these two examples, the existence of adversarial perturbations is ubiquitous in learning various phases (independent of the learning model and input data type) and the methods used in the above examples can also be used to generate the desired adversarial perturbations for different phases.
 From a more theoretical computer science perspective, the vulnerability of the phase classifiers can be understood as a consequence of the strong ``No Free Lunch'' theorem\textemdash there exists an intrinsic tension between adversarial robustness and generalization accuracy \cite{tsipras2018robustness,fawzi2018adversarial,gilmer2018adversarial}.
-The data distributions in the scenarios of learning phases of matter typically satisfy the so-called $W_{2}$ Talagrand transportation-cost inequality, thus any phase classifier could be adversarially deceived with high probability \cite{dohmatob2018limitations}.
+The data distributions in the scenarios of learning phases of matter typically satisfy the $W_{2}$ Talagrand transportation-cost inequality, thus a phase classifier could be adversarially deceived with high probability \cite{dohmatob2018limitations}.

-\textit{Adversarial training. }\textemdash In the field of adversarial machine learning, a number of countermeasures against adversarial examples have been developed \cite{chakraborty2018adversarial,yuan2019adversarial}.
-Training with adversarial examples is one of these countermeasures to make the classifiers more robust.
+\textit{Adversarial training.}\textemdash In adversarial machine learning, a number of countermeasures against adversarial examples have been developed \cite{chakraborty2018adversarial,yuan2019adversarial}. \diff{Adversarial training, whose essential idea is to first generate a substantial amount of adversarial examples and then retrain the classifier with both original data and crafted data, is one of these countermeasures to make the classifiers more robust.
 Here, in order to study how it works for machine learning phases of matter, we apply adversarial training to the 3D CNN classifier used in classifying topological phases.
-The essential idea is to first generate a substantial amount of adversarial examples and then retrain the targeted classifier with both the original data and the crafted data.
-Partial of our results is plotted in Fig. \ref{fig:Adversarial-Training}.
-From this figure, it is evident that after adversarial training, the test accuracy of the classifier increases significantly (at the end of the training, the test accuracies for both the legitimate and adversarial data are larger than $98\%$), indicating that the retrained classifier is immune to the adversarial examples generated by the corresponding attacks.
+Partial results are plotted in Fig. \ref{fig:Adversarial-Training}(a-b).
+While the classifier's performance on legitimate examples maintains intact, the test accuracy on adversarial examples increases significantly (at the end of the adversarial training, it increases from about 60\% to 98\%).
+This result indicates that the retrained classifier is immune to the adversarial examples generated by the corresponding attacks. }